RickLloyd24/Beer-Fermenter/Software/ReadMe.md

 turned on.

 I recommend generating a new Gmail account for emails from your Arduino devices.
-You can set up a rule to forward these emails to your main email account and/or to send them to generate a text message.
+The email is sent from this account and your main email and text message email are on the cc: line.

-My phone service provider is T-Mobile, so to send a text message from an email you type in the phone number and send it to tmomail.net (<7145361998@tmomail.net>).
+My phone service provider is T-Mobile, so to send a text message from an email account you type in the phone number and send it to tmomail.net (<7145361998@tmomail.net>).

-When you get an email, the subject is “Alert from Keg Monitor”.
+When you get an email, the subject is “Alert from Ferminator”.
 Emails and text messages are sent for the following reasons.

-"Keg Monitor: Temperature is too hot, above 40 degrees F.
+"The temperature is too high (3 times tolerance).

-"Keg Monitor: Temperature is too cold, below 30 degrees F.
+"The temperature is too cold (3 times tolerance).

-"No communication with Keg Freezer for one hour"
+"The temperature is hot (above max temperature).

 ## Port Forwarding